nPoseTeam/nPose-LM-LG-chains-plugin/README.md

 - allow the rootprim to be a leashpoint

 `nPose LM/LG chains plugin v0.02`
-- made the plugin usable for more then one victim
+- made the plugin usable for more than one victim
 - added LMv2 compatibility
 - scan for leashpoints (cuffs that are attached after the initial particle command will be recognized)
 - added particle config